mysociety/alavetelitheme/README.md

 opramachine-theme
 ==============

-This is a "hello world" type theme package for Alaveteli.
+This is the theme package for the Alaveteli instance behind OPRAmachine.com.

 The intention is to support simple overlaying of templates and resources without the need to touch the core Alaveteli software.